 At Remitly, for example, we offer debit card deposits to many countries.
-If you don’t see “debit card deposit” as a delivery option in our app, it’s not yet available in your intended destination.
+Our app makes it easy to send money to an individual’s debit card in many countries and continents, such as Asia, Africa, or South America.
+When using our app, if you don’t see “debit card deposit” as a delivery option, it’s not yet available in your intended destination.

-Keep reading to learn more about how and why to send money to a debit card and keep in mind that delivery options vary depending on the recipient’s location.
+Keep reading to learn more about how and why to send money to a debit card.
+Keep in mind that delivery options vary depending on the recipient’s location.

 Steps for Sending Money to a Debit Card